sebadob/rauthy/dev_notes.md

   yet exist for the rust ecosystem
 - [ ] create a fully working example with `rauthy` + `rauthy-client` on how to use it with a CLI tool

+save devices in a new table:

+- device_id generated -> added to access + refresh token
+- client_id opt fk
+- user_id opt fk
+- created
+- access_exp
+- refresh_exp -> can be auto-deleted by scheduler if refresh has expired -> needs new login anyway?
+- peer_ip
+- authorized_by -> fk to users -> what about user deletion in the future? set null or revoke access?

+new refresh tokens table for devices only:

+- id
+- device_id fk to devices
+- nbf
+- exp
+- scope

 ## Stage 1 - essentials

 [x] finished